 "Re:Boot" came next and is the first album Gregg wrote almost entirely on his own, as Joe had to step down when he joined the military, While not being as popular as the previous albums, it had some very strong song writing on it, featuring the songs, "You Hate Me", "Thief Of Hearts", "My Children", and "Restore Me".
 It also featured several cover songs with "Double Life" by Styx, and "The Wall" by Kansas.

 "Fluffy: Stating The Obvious, Too" is the official follow-up to "Stating The Obvious" and is available on Amazon.
 It continues the story from the antagonist's son's point of view.
 It also has several cover songs as well: "Cars" by Gary Nueman, "Sound Of Silence" by Paul Simon and "Save" by Tyler Joseph of Twenty One Pilots.

-"Revitalized" is the most recent digital only album released and is a total rework of their first album, "Midi Life Crisis."
+"Revitalized" is a total rework of their first album, "Midi Life Crisis."

-At this time, "Synthops" "Stating The Obvious Remastered" and "Revitalized" are available on their Bandcamp page.
+At this time, "Synthops" "Stating The Obvious Remastered", "Revitalized" and "Reimagined" are available on their Bandcamp page.
 He plans on releasing the entire Midiboy catalog there, so keep watching.

 one:nine got it's name from 1 John 1:9 and features a more (mostly) organic rock sound.

 "North Flew South For The Winter" was 10 years in the making and features many guest singers, musicians and writers as well as a DVD with lyrics videos for several songs on the album.
 It is available on Amazon as well as digitally from your favorite digital music stores.